AtidaTech/contentful-lib-helpers/README.md

 ## 💡 Installation

-To use this helper library, you must have [Node.js 🔗](https://nodejs.org/) and [npm 🔗](http://npmjs.org) installed.
+To use this helper library, you must have [NodeJS 🔗](https://nodejs.org/) and [npm 🔗](http://npmjs.org) installed.

 To install it, simply run:

 ```shell
 npm install contentful-lib-helpers --save